kate8382/kate8382/README.md

 # Hello! 👋 My name is Ekaterina (Kate)

 I am a junior web developer passionate about creating modern and user-friendly interfaces.
-Since August 2023, I have been studying to become a PRO Frontend Developer.
+Coming from a non-IT background, I have been fully dedicated to learning web development since August 2023, completing courses and building projects to strengthen my skills to become a PRO Frontend Developer.
 Under the guidance of Skillbox mentors, I completed the **Basic Web Development** and **Basic JavaScript** courses with final projects.
 Currently, I am independently studying **Advanced JavaScript**.
 Here's a little about me:

 - 🌱 Planning to learn: **TypeScript, Node.js, React, Vue**.
 - 💼 Looking for opportunities to work in frontend development, as I believe practice is the best teacher.